Skip to main content

 Verified Domains

-A domain is an email domain you’ve proven your organization owns (for example, acme.com).
-Verification happens through a one-time 6-digit code sent to an address on that domain.
-A domain can only be claimed by one organization in Invent.
-The first org to verify wins.
+A domain is an email domain that your organization has proven it owns (for example, acme.com).
+Verification is completed by entering a one-time 6-digit code sent to an address on that domain.
+A given domain can only be claimed by one Invent organization; the first organization to complete verification becomes its sole owner.

 SSO Profiles